yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 {drawio}`Self-attention sits between tokenization and the neural net|images/05/llm-flow-self-attention`

 This piece of the model is the crucial innovation that GPT-style LLMs introduced over previous ML models.
-It lets the LLM encode not just what any one word means, but what each word means in the context of the _specific_ words that precede before it.
+It lets the LLM encode not just what any one word means, but what each word means in the context of the _specific_ words that precede it.
 It's not enough to know what "have" means, or even what it means as the third word of a sentence: we want to know that it means something different in "we'll always {u}`have`" as compared to "Houston, we {u}`have`".

 {drawio}`5 by 5 attention weight grid with "Houston we have a problem" as both rows and columns.
 Each cell shows how the row word attends to the column word.|images/05/attention-weights-houston`